ropensci/roweb3/content/blog/2025-01-20-conduct2024/index.md

     [Mark Padgham](/author/mark-padgham) (rOpenSci Software Research Scientist) and [Yanina Bellini Saibene](/author/yanina-bellini-saibene) (rOpenSci Community Manager).
-    We are responsible for receiving, investigating, deciding, enforcing, and reporting on all reports of potential violations of our Code.
+    We are responsible for receiving, investigating, deciding, enforcing, and responding to all reports of potential violations of our Code.

-2. No changes have been made to the text of the Code in English and Spanish.
+2. No changes have been made to the text of the Code in English or Spanish.

-3. We have the text of the Code of Conduct translated into Portuguese.
+3. The text of the Code of Conduct has been translated into Portuguese.
     The Portuguese version is available at [https://ropensci.org/pt/código-de-conduta/](https://ropensci.org/pt/código-de-conduta/) thanks to [Beatriz Milz](/author/beatriz-milz/) and [Francesca Palmeira](/author/francesca-belem-lopes-palmeira/) for the translation.

-As we didn't have any change, we maintain the version 2.5, dated January 30, 2024.
+Because the text has remained unchanged, the version number is kept at 2.5, dated January 30, 2024.

 ## Committee Members Activities

-We reflected on how we handle incidents, decide, take necessary actions, and possibly communicate with the reported and/or reported persons.
-As a result of this conversation, we have been working on a template to guide the CoC steps.
+We reflected on how we handle incidents, decide, take necessary actions, and possibly communicate both with reporters and/or reported persons.
+As a result of this reflection, we have been working on a template to guide the CoC steps.

 Yanina Bellini Saibene attended the Book Club organized by R-Ladies Global to read and discuss the book ["How to Respond to Code of Conduct Reports"](https://files.frameshiftconsulting.com/books/cocguide.pdf).
-It was a good opportunity to discuss and learn with other CoC member of other organizations like R-Ladies, Bioconductor and Forwards.
+It was a good opportunity to discuss with and learn from other CoC member of other organizations including R-Ladies, Bioconductor and Forwards.

-We welcome your feedback by email to conduct at ropensci.org, and we thank you for continuing to work with us to make rOpenSci a safe, enjoyable, friendly and enriching experience for everyone who participates.
+We welcome your feedback by email to conduct at ropensci.org, and we thank you for continuing to work with us to ensure that rOpenSci remains a safe, enjoyable, friendly and enriching environment for everyone who participates.